enarjord/passivbot/README.md

     "liq_diff_threshold": 0.02,           # if difference between liquidation price and last price is less than 2%, reduce position by 2% at a loss, "stop_loss_pos_reduction": 0.02,      # reduce position by 2% at a loss.

-    "leverage": 100,                      # leverage (irrelevant in bybit because cross mode in is always 100x leverage).
+    "leverage": 100,                      # leverage (irrelevant in bybit because cross mode in is always max leverage).
     "min_markup": 0.0002,                 # when there's a position, bot makes a grid of n_close_orders whose prices are "max_markup": 0.0159,                 # evenly distributed between min and max markup, and whose qtys are pos_size // n_close_orders.